nikkilr88/egghead-asciicasts/practical-git-for-everyday-professional-use/lessons/tools-practical-git-compare-file-changes-with-git-diff.md

 I'm in my command line inside of a directory called `utility-functions`, which is a Git repository.
 I'd like to update my project to use the ECMAScript 2015 module syntax.
 So let's create a new branch called `es2015-modules`, `git checkout -b es2015-modules`.
-I've opened the `getInitials.js` file in `utility-function` in my code editor, and let's change this function declaration to use the `default` `export`.
+I've opened the `getInitials.js` file in `utility-function` in my code editor, and let's change this function declaration to use the `export default`.

 #### getInitials.js
 ```javascript